maxleeds/w205/max/README.txt

-staticimport.sh - start of file to import static things into hdfs -> goal is to expand data lake for further analysis to be done eventually
+staticimport.sh - import schedule and comlex data from mta

 hive_schema_on_read.sql - bring static data into hive

+get_historic_turnstile - import all weekly turnstile data

 permissions.sh - shell script for permissions, only need to change this one